-A contract with a customer is onerous when the total amount of revenues is lower than the total of the cost of goods and services sold and production costs.
+An onerous contract is a contract with a customer in which the total amount of revenues is lower than the total of the cost of goods and services sold (COGS) and production costs.

-Once an onerous contract is identified (which may happen at any time during the contract execution), the entire loss expected to be incurred on such contract should be immediately recognised as a cost in the current reporting period.
+Once an onerous contract is identified (which may happen at any time during the contract performance), the entire loss expected to be incurred on such contract should be immediately recognised as a cost in the current reporting period.
 The amount of provision for onerous contracts is verified at each reporting date (the amount of provision should be equal to the difference between the entire expected loss and the loss already incurred till the reporting date), which may result in an increase or decrease in the provision.